 - Responsiveness – CSTI is committed to being responsive to the changing needs of the workforce.

-The following individuals collaboratively lead the Cross-Systems Training Institute:
+In collaboration with the Colorado Office of Behavioral Health, the following individuals collaboratively lead the Cross-Systems Training Institute:

 Angèle Fauchier, PhD